krasimir/blog-posts/2015/Fluxiny/post.md

-# Dissection of Flux architecture or how to write your own flux
+# Dissection of Flux architecture or how to write your own

+*The Flux implementation discussed in the article is available here [https://github.com/krasimir/fluxiny](https://github.com/krasimir/fluxiny).
+It's distributed as a NPM module called Fluxiny.*

 I'm obsessed by making my code simpler.
 I didn't say *smaller* because having less code doesn't mean that is simple and easy to work with.
 I believe that big part of the problems in the software industry come from the unnecessary complexity.
 Complexity which is a result of our own abstractions.
 You know, we (the programmers) like to abstract.
 We like placing things in black boxes and hope that these boxes work together.